 It’s been quite a year for arts-and-crafts projects, with kids stuck at home, so we imagine now that it’s Valentine’s Day, the craftiest of holidays, you may be in need of some fresh ideas.
 We’ve shared some great ideas for handmade Valentine’s Day cards, but here are some more crafts that kids won’t have to give away — unless they want to!

-We spoke to artist Kelly Lynn Jones, owner of the San Francisco art shop Little Paper Planes, to get her tips for kid-friendly Valentine’s Day DIYs.
-Jones teaches kids at her brand-new after-school art program; who better to guide us to the best heart art for kids?
+For some of the crafts below, we spoke to artist Kelly Lynn Jones, owner of the San Francisco art shop Little Paper Planes (which has since closed), to get her tips for kid-friendly Valentine’s Day DIYs.
+(Other crafts here came to us by the secret magic of the internet.)

-Scroll through these heart-themed ideas with your little ones and then start working on some sweet projects together for Valentine’s Day.
-And when you’re done crafting, voila — instant Valentine’s Day decor.
+So check out these quick, cheap and easy ideas and then start working on some sweet projects with your littles.
+And bonus: When you’re done crafting, voilà — instant Valentine’s Day decor.

 Our mission at SheKnows is to empower and inspire women, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.

 Subscription toy company KiwiCo shared this idea, which is just messy enough for kids to get really into it, and personal enough that it will make an excellent gift for grandparents.
 All you need is a washable ink pad, scissors, glue, and two sheets of paper — card stock if you want to make this feel like a lasting treasure.

 Read the full instructions on KiwiCo, (and while you’re at it, check out all their subscription options for everyday arts and STEM activities).
 And if you need to stock up on supplies, here are some links to help out.